NavneetRathore07/Netflix-Dashboard-Power-BI/README.md

 - **Content Trends**: Shows trends in content release over the years.
 - **Rating Analysis**: Provides an overview of the content rating distribution on Netflix.

-## How to Run the Project

-1. **Download the Dataset**:
-   - Download the `netflix_titles.csv` file from the repository.

-2. **Open the Power BI File**:
-   - Open the `Netflix Dashboard.pbix` file in Power BI Desktop.

-3. **Load the Data**:
-   - Ensure the dataset is correctly loaded into Power BI.

-4. **Interact with the Dashboard**:
-   - Use the interactive features of the dashboard to explore the data.

 ## Conclusion

 This Power BI project provides a comprehensive analysis of Netflix shows and movies, offering valuable insights into the content available on the platform.
 The interactive dashboard allows users to explore the data and gain a deeper understanding of Netflix's offerings.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.